dronekit/dronekit-python/docs/examples/mission_basic.rst

 .. code:: python

     while True:
-        nextwaypoint =vehicle.commands.next
-        if nextwaypoint  > 1:
+        nextwaypoint=vehicle.commands.next
-            print 'Distance to waypoint (%s): %s' % (nextwaypoint, distance_to_current_waypoint()) if nextwaypoint ==3: #Skip to next waypoint print 'Skipping to Waypoint 4 when reach waypoint 3' vehicle.commands.next=4
+        print 'Distance to waypoint (%s): %s' % (nextwaypoint, distance_to_current_waypoint())

+        if nextwaypoint==3: #Skip to next waypoint
+            print 'Skipping to Waypoint 5 when reach waypoint 3' vehicle.commands.next=5
+            vehicle.commands.upload()
-        if nextwaypoint ==5: #Skip to next waypoint print "Exit 'standard' mission when start heading to final waypoint (5)" break;
+        if nextwaypoint==5: #Dummy waypoint - as soon as we reach waypoint 4 this is true and we exit. print "Exit 'standard' mission when start heading to final waypoint (5)" break;
         time.sleep(1)

-When the vehicle starts the 5th command the loop breaks and the mode is set to RTL (return to launch).
+When the vehicle starts the 5th command (a dummy waypoint) the loop breaks and the mode is set to RTL (return to launch).

 .. _example_mission_basic_known_issues: